Teacher Scholarship Award

 “My goal and passion since the beginning of High School has been to become a Primary School Teacher.”

-Congratulations to Emily Swinburn recipient of 2020 Council of Catholic School Parents Pre-service Teacher Scholarship.
+Congratulations to Emily Swinburn recipient of 2020 Council of Catholic School Parents Pre-service Teacher Scholarship UNDA.

 2020 Winner UNDA Emily Swinburn